GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/base/README.md

   * [train-local.sh](./scripts/train-local.sh) trains the model locally using `gcloud`.
 It is always a good idea to try and train the model locally for debugging, before submitting it to AI Platform.
   * [train-cloud.sh](./scripts/train-cloud.sh) submits a training job to AI Platform.
-* [requirements.txt](requirements.txt): containing all the required Python packages for this tutorial.
+* [setup.py](./setup.py): containing all the required Python packages for this tutorial.

 We recommend that you follow the same structure for your own work.
 In most cases, you only need to modify `metadata.py`, `model.py`; and leave the other python files untouched.